 Students being trained in counseling programs to become school counselors can build their knowledge and experience related to special education throughout their counselor education coursework.
 An integrative approach may be provided in which material about special education is infused into required studies (Studer & Quigney, 2005).
 However, coursework must be organized and comprehensive across all courses in the program, including core courses and those specifically designed for school counseling students.
 Courses that lend themselves to infusion of special education activities and assignments include the following: learning and development, career, group, ethics, theories, multiculturalism, techniques, assessment, practicum and internship, as well as courses specifically designed for school counselors like introduction to school counseling or a leadership and advocacy course.
 Infusing activities will be discussed in depth below, and requires creativity and flexibility on the part of counselor educators in the field.
 Assignments and teaching styles may need to be adjusted to incorporate special education material into the standard counseling curriculum.
 It should be noted that when training school counselors in special education concerns, a combination of requiring specific disability coursework in conjunction with infusing such information into existing coursework is more effective (Milsom & Akos, 2003).
-Designing such a course is beyond the scope of this article; therefore, suggestions for infusing special education material into existing courses required by CACREP will be discussed.
+Designing such a course is beyond the scope of this article; therefore, suggestions for infusing special education material into existing courses of this article; therefore, suggestions for infusing special education material into existing courses endited.